 There’s life beyond #HLM3.

 Emboldened in September 2011 by the meaningful inclusion of children and adolescents within the Political Declaration on NCDs, members of the child-focused working group of the NCD Alliance committed to ongoing advocacy action.
-The Australian non-government organisation CLAN (Caring and Living as Neighbours) was proud to serve as founding Secretariat of NCD Child, a global coalition with a stellar cast of founding .*
+The Australian non-government organisation CLAN (Caring and Living as Neighbours) was proud to serve as founding Secretariat of NCD Child, a global coalition with a stellar cast of founding members.*

 The ongoing efforts of NCD Child, including conferences in 2012 (Oaklands, USA) and 2014 (Trinidad and Tobago) have been instrumental to the ongoing advocacy efforts of civil society, and the In 2014, the Secretariat for NCD Child moved from CLAN to the American Academy of Pediatrics (AAP), which continues to provide strong Secretariat support to this important movement.